genjs-bundles/sql/README.md

-# sql-postgresql
-GenJS - SQL generator for PostgreSQL
+# GenJS - SQL generator for PostgreSQL